-- New Zealand: NZ Health Partnerships a Crown subsidiary that is owned and operated by the economy's 20 District Health Boards requires all suppliers of clinical products to: (A) be a member of the Medical Technology Association of New Zealand (MTANZ), which has an obligatory Code of Practice; or (B) adhere to the MTANZ Code of Practice.8 - Chile: Launched in 2003, "La Dirección ChileCompra" serves as the economy's e-procurement system for the public sector.
+- New Zealand: NZ Health Partnerships a Crown subsidiary that is owned and operated by New Zealand's 20 District Health Boards requires all suppliers of clinical products to: (A) be a member of the Medical Technology Association of New Zealand (MTANZ), which has an obligatory Code of Practice; or (B) adhere to the MTANZ Code of Practice.8 - Chile: Launched in 2003, "La Dirección ChileCompra" serves as the economy's e-procurement system for the public sector.
 The platform serves to increase transparency and accountability for all goods and services procured by the Government of Chile.
-Through ChileCompra, suppliers looking to sell goods and services to the government are provided online ethics training.
+Through ChileCompra, suppliers looking to sell goods and services to the government are provided online ethics training. - Argentina: Enacted by the National Congress of Argentina, Law No. 27401 sets a legal framework for corporate criminal and administrative liability for domestic and transnational bribery, influence peddling, participation in the illicit enrichment of public officials, as well as falsification of books and records.10 The Law requires entities to have an adequate integrity program before contracting with the government. - United States: The U.S. Federal Acquisition Regulations (FAR), Section Three requires all contractors to maintain business practices with the highest level of integrity and honesty and are required to implement a written code of business ethics and conduct.
+The FAR also suggests a training program and internal control system associated with the code of business ethics and conduct that is suitable to the organization's size and involvement in government contracting, facilitates timely disclosure of improper conduct to the government client, and ensures corrective measures are in place and followed. - Brazil: Several states in Brazil have enacted regulations requiring companies to implement an integrity program in order to participate in public tenders of a certain value and duration.11 These integrity programs should include a set of internal integrity and audit mechanisms, procedures for reporting irregularities and applying codes of ethics, as well as conduct, policies and guidelines to detect and remedy unethical business conduct.